Bone morphogenetic protein 10

 Bone morphogenetic protein 10 (BMP10) is a protein that in humans is encoded by the BMP10 gene.

 BMP10 is a polypeptide belonging to the TGF-β superfamily of proteins.
 It is a novel protein that, unlike most other BMP's, is likely to be involved in the trabeculation of the heart.
 Bone morphogenetic proteins are known for their ability to induce bone and cartilage development.
 BMP10 is categorized as a BMP since it shares a large sequence homology with other BMP's in the TGF-β superfamily.

+BMP10 has also emerged as a novel atrial specific biomarker used in cardiovascular research, especially in the field of atrial fibrillation (AF).
+Latest research has revealed strong associations between plasma concentration of BMP10 and the risk for ischemic stroke in patients with atrial fibrillation as well as with the risk of AF recurrence after ablation for AF.